| These

 - necessary to do original work while remaining free

-of institutions that have their own agenda?
+of institutions that have their own agenda which is in opposition to your own?
 The work

 high on my reading list at this time and remains,